The controversy over the PUMA health charge continues, with a case heard in the Constitutional Council leaving the status of the charge in some doubt.

 We are aware that many of you have already been successful in appeals to URSSAF, but that in other cases the agency is adopting an intransigent position.
 This is notably the case with those who obtain their health cover in France through a private health insurance policy, who have not obtained exemption from the charge.

 A further question that has yet to be addressed is the liability of early retirement pensions to the charge, for whilst the law states that those in receipt of pension income are exempt, the rule has not been consistently applied across the country.
-Most of you, it seems, escape substantial liability, not due to the pensions exemption, but the fact that the allowance of €9,654 is granted on an individual basis, meaning a couple would effectively need an income of €20,000 to pay the charge.
+Most of you, it seems, escape substantial liability, in part because the pensions exemption, but also the fact that the allowance of €9,654 is granted on an individual basis, meaning a couple would effectively need an income of €20,000 to pay the charge.

 As we have stated previously, whilst it is of course entirely appropriate that expatriates in France who are early retirees with pension income should pay into the system, there is no provision in the current law that makes them liable.